-The subject property is in an area of mixed industrial and manufacturing land uses.
-Surrounding the subject property are M-3 and C-M zoned parcels.
+The subject property is in an area of mixed agricultural and residential land uses.
+Surrounding the subject property are AE-20 and R-R zoned parcels.

-Images of the subject site depict views of manufacturing and commercial businesses surrounding the subject site.
-Underlying development standards established by the Zone District do not regulate construction to any maximum height of 35.
+Images of the subject site depict views of the nearby foothill range located east and northeast of the subject site.
+Underlying development standards established by the Zone District will regulate construction of the structure to a maximum height of 35 feet.
 In considering the project will be following development standards of the underlying zone district and that no scenic vista would be negatively impacted by the project, a less than significant impact can be seen.